Enabling Solutions

 Public Narrative Workshop

-Harness the power of storytelling to help make your work in climate and health more impactful.
+Harness the power of storytelling to improve your skills in research communication and community engagement.

 Stories hold the power to inspire change, motivate action, and build community.
 By weaving together your personal experiences with the challenges we face and the urgency of the moment, you can help your work reach a wider audience and motivate meaningful engagement.